Sergio-Glez/newsletter-sign-up/README.md

 # newsletter-sign-up
-Validated form to subscribe to the newsletter
+Validated form to subscribe to the newsletter usign Jquery